shivani-panicker/Cloning-a-device/README.md

 ## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is open-source and available under an **MIT License**.
+If you would like to contribute or modify the project, you can freely do so.
+However, you are responsible for checking the copyright laws and respecting intellectual property if you decide to deploy or distribute the project in any form.